Sr. Renee Zastoupil

 It is a decision she has not regretted.
 "I have a longing and a strong desire to be in union with Jesus Christ," Sister Renee explains.
 "Monastic life supports me as I seek to live a full life in Christ."

-She is also fulfilling her dream of serving the sick.
-She is a chaplain and coordinates the pastoral care department at St. Alexius Medical Center in Bismarck.
+She fulfilled her dream of serving the sick as a chaplain and coordinator of the pastoral care department at St. Alexius Medical Center in Bismarck.
 "My ministry flows out of my prayer and life with my religious community," she says.
 "I am with patients and their families in times of crisis, trauma and sudden illness.
 It is a ministry of presence."

-As a chaplain, Sister Renee visits those about to have surgery, brings Eucharist to patients, comforts the dying, supports their families and listens to them.
+As a chaplain, Sister Renee visited those about to have surgery, brought the Holy Eucharist to patients, comforted the dying, supported their families by listening to them and praying with them.
 "People look to chaplains for comfort and strength in times of personal crisis, sickness and death.
 We provide a unique focus to the ministry of Christ through sacraments, prayer and presence."

 Her advice to those who may be considering consecrated life is to try it.
 "Follow what's in your heart," she urges.
 "There are no voices from heaven or sudden lights.
 The answer is within you."